 - 4.1.
 The Institute will take all reasonable steps to prevent or minimise unlawful sexual harassment and sexual assault against staff or students in the workplace and learning environment.
 All staff are expected, when carrying out their duties, to show respect towards all persons. - 4.2.
-All staff must take reasonably practicable steps to ensure that their workplace or learning environment both on campus and online, is free from sexual assault and sexual harassment. - 4.3.
-Sexual assault and sexual harassment information is included in Institute policies, procedures, code of conduct, frameworks. - 4.4.
-Sexual assault and sexual harassment information will be included in student orientation, staff induction, training, briefings and communications. - 4.5.
-Information is also publicly available on the Institute website and Moodle. - 4.6.
-Managers have responsibility to: - take reasonably practicable steps to ensure that the workplace or learning environment both on-campus and online, is free from SASH; - providing training or advice to staff to eliminate SASH and develop awareness a among professional and academic staff and students; - encourage due recognition to the SASH history and experiences of the Aboriginal and Torres Strait Islander Peoples of Australia and other ethnic groups; - inform staff or students who experience SASH of their rights and provide them with the appropriate policy and procedures to resolve their concerns; - ensure that staff or students who make a complaint are not victimised for doing so and respect their privacy and confidentiality at all times; - maintain a confidential database of complaints.
+Sexual assault and sexual harassment information is included in Institute policies, procedures, code of conduct, frameworks. - 4.3.
+Sexual assault and sexual harassment information will be included in student orientation, staff induction, training, briefings and communications. - 4.4.
+Information is also publicly available on the Institute website and Moodle. - 4.5.
+Heads of Department have responsibility to: - take reasonably practicable steps to ensure that the workplace or learning environment both on-campus and online, is free from SASH; - providing training or advice to staff to eliminate SASH and develop awareness a among professional and academic staff and students; - encourage due recognition to the SASH history and experiences of the Aboriginal and Torres Strait Islander Peoples of Australia and other ethnic groups;